 Tip 10: Hunt for second-hand treasures for your home at the Design Börse

-The Design Börse Berlin is a true paradise if you’re looking to spruce up your home with new vintage treasures.
+The Design Börse Berlin is a real paradise if you want to spruce up your home with new vintage treasures.
 At this special Berlin vintage fair for furniture and product design, you’ll find everything that makes for great interior design: furniture, lamps, home accessories, ceramics, glass, metal and plenty of collectables bearing the marks of life from the past 120 years.

-Since last year, the fair has been held in the 1,000-square-metre grandstand hall at the Karlshorst Trotting Track, treating you to furnishings from private collectors, including even originals by style icons such as Mies van der Rohe.
+Since last year, the fair has been held in the 1,000-square-metre grandstand hall of the Karlshorst Trotting Track and treats you to furnishings from private collectors, including even originals by style icons such as Mies van der Rohe.

 Where: Karlshorst Trotting Track, Treskowallee 159, Karlshorst